MicrosoftDocs/sandbox/sandbox/gamedev/monogame/azure-storage-monogame.md

 To use the sample, do the following:

-1. Download the [MonoGame sample project](https://github.com/BrianPeek/AzureSamples-MonoGame) from GitHub.
+1. Download the [MonoGame samples](https://github.com/BrianPeek/AzureSamples-MonoGame) from GitHub.

 1. Unzip to a location on your hard drive.